-The key assumption changes during 2021 relate to:
+The key assumption changes during 2022 relate to:

-- Longevity improvement assumptions for the Liver annuity business have been updated to use a bespoke calibration of the CMI Mortality Projections model. - Per policy expenses have been updated to reflect the Company's latest Business Plan. - Future expense inflation rates have also been updated reflecting the latest analysis of projected expenses by currency.
+- Lapse assumptions for both the Open Fund and the ex-Caledonian Protection business within the Closed Fund have been updated based on the latest reviewed experience. - Per policy expenses have been updated to reflect the Company's latest Business Plan. - Future expense inflation rates have also been updated reflecting the latest analysis of projected expenses by currency.